MoMEMta/Tutorials/README.md

 cd ../TTbar_FullyLeptonic/MatrixElement/
 mkdir build
 cd build
-cmake .. # If you had to specify the `MOMEMTA_INCLUDE_DIR´ when building the tutorials, you'll have to do it here as well make -j 4
+cmake .. # If you had to specify the `CMAKE_PREFIX_PATH´ when building the tutorials, you'll have to do it here as well make -j 4
 ```
 This creates a shared library that can be loaded dynamically by MoMEMta.
 The example can now be executed: